 (Click to enlarge)

 It’s hard to keep up with the show, as you can see, as the scenes change rapidly.
-The projections look fantastic and my only gripe would be with the photos, which are somewhat blurry, and often too small to even make out who is in them.
+The projections look fantastic, and my only gripe would be with the somewhat blurry photos, and often too small to even make out who is in them.
 If my photo ever did appear on the castle, I would likely not know it unless it happened to be one of the larger ones to show up in the middle.
-I’m tempted to say the show suffers for the inclusion of the photos and I’d rather see only the animated projections zip around the castle, minus guests’ pictures.
+I’m tempted to say the show suffers for the inclusion of the photos, and I’d rather see only the animated projections zip around the castle, minus Guests’ pictures.

 Highlights of “Magic, Memories, and You!” for me include bricks seemingly popping out of the castle, projected fireworks lining up perfectly with real fireworks, and a sequence that simulates the sun passing by the castle, creating animated time lapse-style shadows – but in real life.
 The technology is fantastic and should be quite incredible as it is utilized in future shows.
 (Here’s hoping for a new fireworks show!)

 “Magic, Memories, and You!” is certainly a show worth waiting around for and worth nabbing a good spot close up to the castle.
 Distance viewers will find themselves squinting to see what all the fuss is about.
 In addition to the “Wishes” fireworks show and glowing parade, this new show makes the Magic Kingdom the best place to be at night at Walt Disney World and will do the same for Disneyland’s “it’s a small world” in California attraction when a similar show appears projected onto its facade in the coming weeks.